Destinations, Tennessee, Travel, USA

 Alyssa and Michael at the Parthenon in Nashville

-We didn’t have long to stay, so we snapped a few pictures and headed back to the hotel for Happy Hour in the Concierge Lounge and to the room get ready for dinner at Husk.
+We didn’t have long to stay, so we snapped a few pictures and headed back to the hotel for Happy Hour in the Concierge Lounge and to the room to get ready for dinner at Husk.
 We’d dined at the Charleston location once before and were very excited to give the Nashville outpost a shot.

-We were welcomed with personalized menus (that evening’s full menu can be found here), and since the lighting in the restaurant was more conducive to a romantic dinner than photos of the food, I’ll share what we ordered using my words.
-For starters, we chose the Crookneck Squash Johnny Cakes, which are essentially large cornmeal and squash pancakes.
+For starters, we landed on the Crookneck Squash Johnny Cakes, which are essentially large cornmeal and squash pancakes.
 A pat of nasturtium compound butter was placed on the side of the plate to gild the lily.
-The country ham also found its way to our table, accompanied by cheddar biscuits and pickled green beans and okra.
+The country ham also found its way to our table, accompanied by cheddar biscuits, pickled green beans, and okra.
 We probably should have stuck to one appetizer, but I’m glad we took the opportunity to try both.

 For his main dish, Michael selected the Bear Creek Farm Beef, which was topped with charred onion jus, and came with roasted potatoes and corn pudding.
 I opted for the Bear Creek Farm Pork Loin, which had a mixture of farro, chanterelle mushrooms, and pickled blueberries as the side.
 Both dishes were incredible, though I ended up leaving a fair amount on my plate.
-We were shown the dessert menu but ultimately passed due to the large portions.
-But to our delight, we were each surprised with a coupe of sparkling wine – a welcome way to end our celebration meal.

 Dinner menu at Husk Nashville

-After Husk, we planned to wander until we found a good bar with cold beer and live music, but we only needed to descend the restaurants steps to hear very loud music.
-We followed the sound until we reached the Ascend Amphitheater where the All American Rejects and Dashboard Confessional were playing.
-You weren’t really supposed to stand outside the gate and watch, but there would be no missing any live act on that stage from the outside.
-We listened to a song and continued our night.
+After Husk, we planned to wander until we found a good bar with cold beer and live music, but we only needed to descend the restaurant steps to hear very loud music.
+We followed the sound until we reached the Ascend Amphitheater where The All-American Rejects and Dashboard Confessional were playing.

 A crowd at the Ascend Amphitheater